m4gnu5b0t/chartando/README.md

-# what is chartando?
+# What is chartando?
 chartando is a desktop app developed using C++ that generates various types of charts based on user-provided data.

-# compile and run
+# Compile and run
-open your "chartando" folder in the terminal and then execute the following commands:
+Open your "chartando" folder in the terminal and then execute the following commands:

   ● qmake